Primo-hash/scaling_scheduler/README.md

 # scaling_scheduler

 Use this command when cloning this repo for submodules to clone as well
+Clone in home directory of ubuntu user
 git clone --recurse-submodules repo_url

 * Edit scale_env.yaml with all necessary values from openstack
-* Run setup.sh on a manager instance that is authenticated in the openstack cli (e.g run service user script)
+* Run setup.sh on a manager instance (Ubuntu) that is authenticated in the openstack cli (e.g run service user script)

 Example environment variables
 ```